This post may contain affiliate links

 - Lower blood pressure

-- Capsaicin and vitamins A and C are both important in preventing the growth of cancer cells.
+- Capsaicin and vitamins A and C are important in preventing cancer cell growth.

 - Increase metabolism to reduce the chance of weight gain

 Habanero peppers contain many nutrients, vitamins, and minerals.
-It contains high levels of vitamin C, which is why it is so popular.
+It has high levels of vitamin C, which is why it is so popular.

 Research has shown that spicy food eaters live longer than those who don’t.
 Adding peppers to your diet can increase your shelf life.